po1sigala/live/02-Lesson-Plans/Part-Time/06-Week_Server-Side-APIs-dev/02-day/README.md

         responseText.textContent = response.status;
       }
     ```
-    * 🔑 We still return `response.json()` as fetch will still resolve response with errors, unless the error is due to a network failure.
+    * 🔑 We still return `response.json()` as fetch will try to resolve the response, unless the error is due to a network failure.

     ```js
     return response.json();